NeekDaSneak/Reading-Notes/Class-07.md

 ## **OS Upgrade**

     Some reasons developers put out software updates to fix problems discovered within the software.

     Changing the version of the installed OS to a more current one.
 Windows in-place upgrades are messier than clean installs more bugs but also more convenient= faster.

     Clean install wipes everthing offf the drive and performs a fresh, first time OS install

-## Remote Access
+## **Remote Access**

-To work from home

-Virtual Desktop Infastructure
+### Virtual Desktop Infastructure

-    - Hosting Desktop environments on a single server
+    1. Hosting Desktop environments on a single server
-    - Extremely convenient for the end user
+    2. Extremely convenient for the end user
-    - Can be costly
+    3. Can be costly
-    - Attaching local physical devices can be a hassle
+    4. Attaching local physical devices can be a hassle
-    - Example Citrix
+    5. Example Citrix

 - Access company-hosted resources